swapnilbjadhav/Medpack/README.md

 # Medpack
-Created a Basic Angular app for registration and logib with fake backend using HTTP interceptors.
+Created a Basic Angular app for registration and login with fake backend using HTTP interceptors.

 Open in Visual Studio Code